After each game you need to submit Game Report to the VUL.

 2. Cancelled (both teams agreed to cancel OR the league cancelled the games)

-4. Default (one team does not give sufficient notice that they are not able to field a team/play - this results in a $50 fine)
+4. Default (one team gives less notice than a forfeit OR they are not able to field a team/play - this results in a $50 fine)

 And for completed games:

 - Game Score - Scores help determine reseeding, so be as accurate as possible.